Board Election FAQ

-- Someone who is committed to the power of travel in influencing inclusive and culturally-aware worldviews.
+- Someone who is committed to the power of travel in promoting inclusive and culturally aware worldviews

-- There are currently 15 directors on the HI USA Board.
+- There are currently 12 directors from around the country on the HI USA Board.

 - Critical to success is a Board of Directors representing diverse perspectives and leadership styles and drawing on a variety of backgrounds.

-It is advantageous but not required to be a highly experienced traveler.
+It is advantageous but not required to be an experienced traveler.
 HI USA seeks Directors who are passionate about the power of travel in influencing inclusive and culturally aware worldviews.

-No, you must be a paid annual or lifetime member in order to apply for the Board of Directors.
+Yes, you must be a paid life or annual member to apply for the Board of Directors.
 If you are not a member, it’s easy to join online.